Gorm2303/assignment-1-internal-dsl/README.md

 # Assignment 1: Internal DSL

-Base repositoryof the model-driven software development assignment 1: Internal DSL.
+Base repository of the model-driven software development assignment 1: Internal DSL.
 This repository provides three test classes:

 * `MachineStructureTest`: Tests on the structure of the state machine metamodel (use them if you feel lost).